Share this Post

 The physical protection once provided by having all infrastructure services on-premise is rapidly diminishing.
 Cloud migration strategies are accelerating the transition of workloads into the cloud, and cloud providers must convince business leaders that a secure cloud is the future.

-The Covid-19 pandemic has cast a significant and long shadow over everyone’s lives in 2020.
+The Covid-19 pandemic has cast a significant and long shadow over everyone’s lives in 2023.
+The lockdown had an especially big impact on small businesses in UK.

 And there is little doubt that the Coronavirus will shape future cloud thinking especially when it comes to cybersecurity.